- Promote artistic excellence

 Special Project grants are available to non-profit agencies and individual artists, for arts-related projects that demonstrate a commitment to artistic excellence, community impact and outreach.
 Proposals must involve the arts (visual, dance, theatre, vocal, etc.) and will be scored on 1) artistic merit – quality of artists involved, 2) management ability — experience of organization / artist administering the program and 3) impact — number of people served or new areas of county reached.

-The application period for 2019 Special Project Grants is NOW CLOSED
+The application period for 2020 Special Project Grants is now closed.
+The 2021 cycle will open in September 2020.

 - Here are the 2019 Special Project Grant winners click here.